-The University of California Davis Department of Physics and Astronomy invites applications for the Brinson Prize Fellowship in Experimental Physics (with the University Rank of Postdoctoral Scholar) to begin in the Fall of 2021.
-The Brinson Prize Fellow is a three-year position with $80K salary, $20K discretionary, and other benefits.
+The University of California Davis Department of Physics and Astronomy is pleased to invite applications for the Brinson Prize Fellowship in Experimental Physics (with the University Rank of Postdoctoral Scholar) to begin in the Fall of 2021.
+The Brinson Prize Fellow is a three-year position with the possibility of additional years.

 Requested information includes 3 references who can independently write a letter of support for the applicant.
 Supplemental materials (Cover Letter; Curriculum Vitae; Research Statement; List of Publications) should be submitted as PDF files through Academic Jobs Online.
 If you have any questions, please contact email@example.com.